 Since 1987, the Center for Service Learning has been an integral part of engaging students in the JSC community and beyond.
 The Center, also known as the "SERVE Office," offers numerous opportunities for organized service experiences, led by student leaders, that meet actual community needs.
-Located in the Dewey Campus Center, we offer the following programs:

-Issue Areas: Different social issues are selected by student leaders each year to focus on.
+Different social issues are selected by student leaders each year to focus on.
 Working in pairs, students plan direct service and educational events that benefit both the community and the understanding of the students involved in the service.
 Examples include: